-EAVI is thrilled to share the highlights from the second edition of the European Festival of Journalism and Media Literacy, Voices, held from February 27 to March 1, 2025, at the Museum of Contemporary Art in Zagreb, Croatia.
+VOICES is back.
+After energising Florence in 2024 and Zagreb in 2025, the European Festival of Journalism and Media Freedom will return to Florence from 10 to 12 March 2026 for three days of exchange, creativity and public debate.
 Funded by the European Commission, Voices is an exciting platform that brings together journalists, media professionals, and citizens to spark conversations about media literacy and foster critical thinking in today’s information-driven world.

-Each year, the EU-funded festival travels across different European cities, spotlighting media freedom and literacy as key pillars of democratic societies.
-This dynamic approach allows participants to explore diverse perspectives, exchange best practices, and nurture cross-cultural dialogues.
+Each year, the festival travels across different European cities, spotlighting media freedom and literacy as key pillars of democratic societies.
+This dynamic approach enables participants to explore diverse perspectives, exchange best practices, and foster cross-cultural dialogue.
 By involving local communities, Voices creates a space where both international experts and young, media-active residents, including students, come together to collaborate.
 The goal is to inspire a sense of shared responsibility and ownership in every host city.

 A Festival Built on Strong Collaborations

-Voices is coordinated by EAVI in partnership with six prominent European organizations: European University Institute‘s Centre for Media Pluralism and Media Freedom, the European Broadcasting Union, the European Federation of Journalists, Journalism et Citoyenneté, Lie Detectors, and Savoir*Devenir.
+EAVI coordinates voices in partnership with six prominent European organisations: European University Institute‘s Centre for Media Pluralism and Media Freedom, the European Broadcasting Union, the European Federation of Journalists, Deutsche Welle, Lie Detectors, and Savoir*Devenir.
 This diverse collaboration ensures that the festival tackles today’s media challenges through a multi-stakeholder approach, drawing on expertise from journalists, media researchers, public service media, and media literacy experts.
-Together, these partners make Voices Europe’s first major platform for deliberation on media issues, offering valuable insights to professionals, decision-makers, and citizens alike.
+Together, these partners make Voices Europe’s first central platform for deliberation on media issues, offering valuable insights to professionals, decision-makers, and citizens alike.

 A Dual Focus: Journalism and Media Literacy